zhoreeq/meshname/README.md

 ## Custom top level domains (TLD) and subnet filtering

-TLD meshnamed can be configured to resolve custom TLDs.
+meshnamed can be configured to resolve custom TLDs.
 To run meshnamed for TLD `.newmesh` with addresses in `fd00::/8` set a flag `-networks newmesh=fd00::/8`.